 In 2012 IT began with Bicentennial Year celebrations ”The Firsts ~ They Made a Difference”, four one-woman plays by Carolyn Woosley.
 In Fall 2012 IT premiered a fifth Bicentennial production, “Cleoma ~ A First” and hosted an evening of SWLA music with “The Magnolia Sisters”.
 That same season back by popular demand IT produced three one-woman plays from Woosley’s Louisiana Women: ”The Writers” (Maggie, Kate & Rosa).
 IT closed the 2012 year by inaugurating “The Play’s the Thing” — its play reading series of the classics — with Candida by George Bernard Shaw.
 Candida is Shaw’s comedy on the clash of expectations in love.
 Joy Pace was Director.

+IT will announce its 2014-2015 season in mid-summer.
 Stay tuned as Itinerant Theatre cultivates & showcases the talents of young & old in front of, & behind, the curtain.